 About

-Found in Space exists because data is a wonderful way to learn about the universe, and the universe is a wonderful way to learn about data.
-The two things feed each other, and this project is an attempt to let that loop run in the open.
+Found in Space is an open project for learning through data.
+It exists because data is a wonderful way to learn about the universe, and the universe is a wonderful way to learn about data.

 What this project is

 At its heart, Found in Space is an educational project.
-It takes real astronomical data — starting with ESA's extraordinary Gaia mission, but reaching into many other catalogues too — and tries to make that data come alive through interactive visualisations, guided explorations, and clear explanations.
+It takes real astronomical data — starting with ESA's extraordinary Gaia mission, and adding other catalogues where they help complete the story — and tries to make that data come alive through interactive visualisations, guided explorations, and clear explanations.

 But it doesn't stop at showing you a pretty picture.
 The whole pipeline is on display: how to find and download stellar catalogues, how to clean and process them, how to analyse and index them for the browser, and how to turn them into something you can actually explore.
-Every step is shared, every line of code is open on GitHub.
+The project code is open on GitHub: the data pipeline, spatial indexing, viewer runtime, and website can all be inspected and built on.

 The site is part exhibit, part classroom, part lab.
 It might show you a constellation and then pull the stars apart to reveal the depths behind the flat pattern.
 It might ask you a question instead of giving you an answer, because the best way to understand something is often to work it out for yourself.